Bradford City stadium fire: Background

 Valley Parade in Bradford, West Yorkshire, was built in 1886 and was initially the home ground of Manningham Rugby Football Club.
-Since 1903, when the club was formed, Bradford City Association Football Club had played their home games at the ground.
-The playing area and stands were very basic but the ground had enough room for 18,000 spectators.
+Since 1903, when the club was formed, Bradford City Association Football Club have played their home games at the ground.
+The playing area and stands were very basic but the ground had a capacity for 18,000 spectators.
 When the association football club was formed, the ground was changed very little and had no covered accommodation.
-However, when Bradford City won promotion to the highest level of English football, Division One, in 1908, club officials sanctioned an upgrade programme.
+However, when Bradford City won promotion to the highest level of English football, the First Division, in 1908, club officials sanctioned an upgrade programme.
 Football architect Archibald Leitch was commissioned to carry out the work.
 By 1911, his work was completed.
 It included a main stand which seated 5,300 fans, and had room for a further 7,000 standing spectators in the paddock in front.
 The main stand was described as a "mammoth structure", but was unusual for its time because of its place on the side of a hill.
 The entrances to the stand were all at the rear and were higher than the rest of the ground.

 Although there had been some changes to other parts of the ground, the main stand remained unaltered by 1985.
 Football ground writer Simon Inglis had described the view from the stand as "like watching football from the cockpit of a Sopwith Camel" because of its antiquated supports and struts.
-However, he also warned the club of a build-up of litter beneath the stand because of a gap between the seats.
+However, he also warned the club of a buildup of litter beneath the stand because of a gap between the seats.
 Some repair work was carried out, but in July 1984 the club was warned again, this time by a county council engineer, because of the club's plans to claim for ground improvements from the Football Trust.
 One letter from the council said the problems "should be rectified as soon as possible"; a second said: "A carelessly discarded cigarette could give rise to a fire risk."
-In March 1985 the club's plans became more apparent when it took delivery of steel for a new roof.
+In March 1985, the club's plans became more apparent when it took delivery of steel for a new roof.